markusmobius/go-trafilatura/README.md

 import "github.com/markusmobius/go-trafilatura"
 ```

 Now you can use Trafilatura to extract content of a web page.
-For basic usage you can check the [example](examples/from-url.go).
+For basic usage you can check the [examples](examples).

 ## Usage as CLI Application